RoboticAgents/teleop-mapping-navigation/writing/report.md

 Step 2: Power on and connect everything to the wall.
 Step 3: Connect WIFI to router

 The first thing we did is to open the box and plug in the robot.
+The second thing we did is to power on the router, so we can connect to it automatically.
+We have successful connect the network, and we got the robot to move.
+We ran these commands for the robot to run.

+`source /opt/ros/galactic/setup.bash`
+`ros2 run teleop_twist_keyboard teleop_twist_keyboard`

 ## Step 2: Implementation Details